tarek-0566/financial_modeling_merge_and_aquisition/README.md

 # MAML-Based Financial Indicator Prediction Model

 ## Overview
-This repository contains an implementation of **Model-Agnostic Meta-Learning (MAML)** for predicting **buy-side financial indicators** based on **sell-side financial indicators** across multiple deals.
+The second part of the project uses **Model-Agnostic Meta-Learning (MAML)** for predicting **buy-side financial indicators** based on **sell-side financial indicators** across multiple deals.
 The model is designed to handle **multi-task learning**, where each financial deal is treated as a separate task.

 ## Features
 - **Multi-task Learning Approach**: Each financial deal is considered a separate learning task.